UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 This change has no implementation other than proposing the two aforementioned governor transactions that will be proposed.

+### Rationale

+Adding BAND as an UMA collateral type will open up additional use cases, including yield dollars and KPI options.
+It will also introduce UMA to a large commumity interested in DeFi oracles, which may lead to more integrations with new products that would be well served by UMA's oracle design.

+### Security Considerations

+BAND has persistently strong liquidity on multiple exchanges, so including it as a collateral currency should impose no additional risk to the protocol.

+The main security implication is for contract deployers and users who are considering using EMP contracts with this token as the collateral currency.

+They should recognize that, relative to most fiat currencies, BAND is much more volatile.
+This volatility should be taken into account when parameterizing or using these EMP contracts.

+An additional consideration is that on-chain liquidity for BAND is not particularly strong, with only $250,000 in liquidity in a Uniswap v2 pool and a nearly empty Uniswap v3 pool.
+If large amounts of BAND are used as collateral in liquidatable contracts, more on-chain liquidity would be desirable to make it easier to liquidate undercollateralized positions.
+This is a moot point if BAND is used for non-liquidatable contracts.

+BAND has a circulating supply of 35 Million BAND coins and a max supply of 100 Million.
+Binance is the current most active market trading it.

 ---

 ## SDT (Stake DAO)